atharvasunder/SeyEA02JBiomech/README.md

 2. a minimum running speed
 3. a proper adjustment of leg stiffness and angle of attack.

-The code present in this repository consists of a main MATLAB file along with files for plotting return maps.
+Run the main MATLAB file (main_event_detection.m) and uncomment lines corresponding to the plot you require. animation.m: Visualization of the motion of the spring mass model with plots for position, velocity, acceleration. visualization_poincare.m , visualization.m: Plots the return map and other plots from the paper.